rawrtc/rawrtc/README.md

     export PATH=${PWD}/prefix/bin:${PATH}

 Most of the tools have required or optional arguments which are shared among tools.
-Below is a description for the various arguments:
+Below is a description for the various shared arguments:

 #### offering